dorseysen/notes-about-javascript-methods/README.md

 # notes-about-javascript-methods
-original javascript methods notes，with much annotation  writed by myself /**
+- original javascript methods notes，with much annotation  writed by myself

- * @author-dorseyCh  1092240376@qq.com;
+  - @author dorsey
- * @my-personal-card  Chasing Dream.
+  - @email chenduoxinluckly@gmail.com;
- * I'm from China,I love my country and our mother language,so all of my functions explain were use Chinese!
+  - @my-personal-card  Chasing Dream.
- * */
+  - I am a boy with a dream, who want to make some achievements in software industry,little but clinging.

-    This repository is mainly about javascript methods that I have learned, including What can they do ,how to use them and how to implement the underlying.if you like, get me a star, thank you!
+#### &emsp;&emsp;This repository is mainly about javascript methods that I have learned, including What can they do ,how to use them and how to implement the underlying.if you like, get me a star, thank you!